Oxymetazoline hydrochloride eye drops for ptosis

 Drooping eyelids can also impair a person’s visual field if the eyelid falls over the pupil of the eye.
 This may impact their ability to drive, read, use a computer or look upward with an unobstructed view.

-Eye conditions treated by Upneeq
+Eye conditions treated by oxymetazoline

 Ptosis is a common upper eyelid condition.
 It can be acquired or congenital (present at birth).